MarjoleinAardewijn/real-time-web-1920/README.md

 ```

 A second reason why I did this is because you need to create a new twitter instance for every connection.
 This way it's
-easier to create a new connection, since this I only need to invoke a the configuration and assign it to a new variable:
+easier to create a new connection, since this way I only need to assign it to a new variable:

 ```js
 const twitterClientStream = twitterApi.twitterConfig(),
       twitterClient = twitterApi.twitterConfig();
 ```

-After creating a connection you can use the twitter **REST API** as follows inside the socket.IO connection:
+After creating a connection you can use the twitter **REST API** as follows inside your socket.IO connection to request the data:

 ```js
 ioInstance.on('connection', (socket) => {